numaproj/numaflow/docs/APIs.md

 </p>
 <p>
 <p>
-Container is used to define the container properties for user defined functions, sinks, etc.
+Container is used to define the container properties for user-defined functions, sinks, etc.
 </p>
 </p>